 'Golden Journey - Dear Me, I Love You' - Innovative Art Initiative Enhances Mental Well-Being In Hong Kong

+The Oneness Gallery, London Announces Collaboration With Mind HK, The Park Lane Hong Kong, Autograph Collection & Parhelion Group in Hong KongWe make a living by what we get, but we make a life by what we give.” - Winston Churchill

-HONG KONG, HONG KONG, July 4, 2025 /EINPresswire / -- A heartfelt collaboration involving Parhelion Group , The Oneness Gallery , London, UK, Mind HK , and The Park Lane Hong Kong, Autograph Collection aims to harness the transformative power of art and mindfulness to promote mental well-being across Hong Kong.
+LONDON, UNITED KINGDOM, July 3, 2025 /EINPresswire / -- A heartfelt collaboration involving Mind HK , The Park Lane Hong Kong, Autograph Collection, Parhelion Group and The Oneness Gallery, London aims to harness the transformative power of art and mindfulness to promote mental well-being across Hong Kong.

 A Vision for Mental Health and Artistic Engagement